github/developer.github.com/content/v3/users/administration.md

 <%= headers 204 %>

-## Demote a user from site administrator
+## Demote a site administrator to an ordinary user

     DELETE /user/:username/site_admin